nkvoll/home-assistant-qsys-qrc/README.md

 1. Fill in the form with `Repository: https://github.com/nkvoll/home-assistant-qsys-qrc`, `Category: Integration` and click "Add".
 1. Once it's added, you can search for `q-sys qrc`, click the integration and select "Download".
 1. Restart Home Assistant ("Settings" -> three dots top right corner -> "Restart Home Assistant")
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Q-Sys QRC Integration"
+1. In the HA UI go to "Configuration" -> "Devices & Services" click "+ Add Integration" (bottom right corner) and search for "Q-Sys QRC Integration"

 #### Manual installation